alf808/neo-depot/README.md

 The `neos` and `approaches` arguments provided to the `NEODatabase` constructor are exactly the objects produced by the `load_neos` and `load_approaches` functions of the `extract` module.

-In the `NEODatabase` constructor, you must connect together the collection of `NearEarthObject`s and the collection of `CloseApproach`es.
-Specifically, for each close approach, you should determine to which NEO its `_designation` corresponds, and assign that `NearEarthObject` to the `CloseApproach`'s `.neo` attribute (which we set to `None` in Task 1).
-Additionally, you should add this close approach to the `NearEarthObject`'s `.approaches` attribute, which represents a collection of `CloseApproach`es (which we initialized to an empty collection in Task 1).
+In the `NEODatabase` constructor, connect together the collection of `NearEarthObject`s and the collection of `CloseApproach`es.
+Specifically, for each close approach, determine to which NEO its `_designation` corresponds, and assign that `NearEarthObject` to the `CloseApproach`'s `.neo` attribute (which we set to `None` in Task 1).
+Additionally, add this close approach to the `NearEarthObject`'s `.approaches` attribute, which represents a collection of `CloseApproach`es (which we initialized to an empty collection in Task 1).

-In addition to storing the newly-connected NEOs and close approaches, you'll likely want to precompute some helpful auxiliary data structures that can speed up the `get_neo_by_designation` and `get_neo_by_name` methods.
-If you loop over every known NEO in those methods, the resulting code will be unnecessarily slow.
-What additional data structures can we attach to the `NEODatabase` that can assist with these methods?
+In addition to storing the newly-connected NEOs and close approaches, precompute some helpful auxiliary data structures that can speed up the `get_neo_by_designation` and `get_neo_by_name` methods.

 Both the `get_neo_by_designation` and `get_neo_by_name` methods should return None if a matching NEO wasn't found in the database.
 For `get_neo_by_name`, in no case should the empty string nor the `None` singleton be associated to an NEO.
 Furthermore, in the relatively rare case that there are multiple NEOs with the same `name`, it's acceptable to return any of them.

 #### Testing

-It's always a good idea to manually test your implementation at an interactive interpreter.
-However, starting with Task 2, we provide additional tools for you to check your code.

-You can use the pre-written unit tests to check that each of your functions and methods are working as required:
+Here are pre-written unit tests to check that each of all functions and methods are working as required:

 ```
 $ python -m unittest --verbose tests.test_extract tests.test_database
 ```

 There are a total of 21 unit tests for this task.
 When Task 2 is complete, all of the unit tests in these two modules will pass.

-Furthermore, after completing Task 2 entirely, the `inspect` subcommand will fully work.
-Therefore, you can use the command line to test your code as well:
+Use the command line to test the code:

 ```
 $ python main.py inspect --name Halley